acpooth/alignESS/README.md

                              databases are large and the threshold high, the file may be huge or the RAM memmory colapse.

-essdb1, essdb2 can be text files or sqlite databases (with specific format --coming soon--)
+essdb1, essdb2 can be text files or sqlite databases (with specific format --coming soon--).
+Examples can be found in test folder

 ### Multiple alignment